Sunday, May 25, 2014

 Over the years I've seen PINK FLAMINGOS dozens upon dozens of times and last night watching it again I was completely blown away by how wonderful this film is.
 I smiled from the first words of Waters opening narration all the way to the infamous ending.
 And I still had to "Ahhhh!!!" in horror at a couple of the more shocking scenes even though they are ingrained in my memory.
 I cannot even imagine how the initial unexpecting audiences must have reacted back in 1972.
 The theater must have been exploding with emotions!

-I've seen more low budget exploitation films from the 60's and 70's than you can shake a dog turd at and none of them has the magic of PINK FLAMINGOS.
+I've seen more low budget exploitation films from the 1960's and 1970's than you can shake a dog turd at and none of them has the magic of PINK FLAMINGOS.
 Truly one of the greatest films of all time.
 Thank you John Waters and everybody else involved.
 Oh yeah, both of the current two audio commentaries by John Waters for this film are delightful and highly entertaining.